 While the value of connections is well known, engagement with them is lesser so.
 You never know when you might get a ‘like’ or an invite to connect, from an industry leader or influencer.
 Plus, how much you engage directly impacts your profile views too.

 Now, networking can go well beyond common connects.
 Linkedin proactively offers up info on profiles (like the images below), and this helps you in multiple ways.
 You can ask to get introduced.
 And if you are the well connected yourself or have strong skills, a similar field might appear on yours too, which makes your profile more valuable.

-Share media and links – if you have reason(s) to brag, you should!
+Share media and links on the Featured section – if you have reason(s) to brag, you should!